StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Introduction

 \section{Introduction}

 Large-scale language-image (LLI) models have become prominent in recent years, acclaimed for their advanced generative semantic and compositional abilities~\cite{saharia2022photorealistic,ramesh2022hierarchical,yu2022scaling,nichol2021glide,ding2022cogview2}.
 Their distinctiveness lies in their training on extensive language-image datasets, enabling them to interpret and generate content from diverse linguistic and visual contexts.
-Utilizing innovative image generative techniques such as auto-regressive and diffusion models~\cite{hertz2022prompt}, these LLI models have significantly advanced the synergy between linguistic understanding and image generation.
-This has led to a new era in creative and semantically rich image synthesis, marking a notable advancement in artificial intelligence and computer vision.
+Utilizing innovative image generative techniques such as auto-regressive and diffusion models~\cite{hertz2022prompt} have significantly advanced the synergy between linguistic understanding and image generation.
+This has led to a new era of creative and semantically rich image synthesis, marking notable advancements in artificial intelligence and computer vision.